-Some medical and physiological conditions can cause California DUI breath tests to produce falsely high results.
+Some medical and physiological conditions can cause DUI breath tests to produce falsely high results.
 Such conditions include:

 - diabetes (a common DUI defense)